Causal inference methods for combining randomized trials and observational studies: a review

 \modif{\paragraph{Right choice of covariates to answer the question.} Domain expertise can be used to postulate a causal graph: a directed acyclic graph representing the mechanisms (as Figure~\ref{fig:crash3-tbi-txa-dag}).
 The SCM framework is then convenient to assess whether the question of interest can be formulated in an identifiable way.
 This approach offers a principled way of selecting variables needed for identification of the causal effect and to avoid biased causal effect estimates.
 Without such an approach, identifiability claims are limited.
-A common practical recommendation is to include as many variables as possible to avoid violation of any assumption: ``it is probably best to include as many outcome predictors as possible in regression models for the expectation of the outcome or the probability of trial participation'' \citep{dahabreh2019extending}.
-In its current state, the field probably lacks of work on covariate selection and its impact on bias and variance.
-Indeed, some recent works propose the use of causal graphs to select optimal adjustment sets that allow the reduction of the variance of the final estimation \citep{rotnitzky2019efficient, witte2020efficient, guo2020efficient}.
-However these works do not focus on combining experimental and observational data.}
+A common practical recommendation is to include as many variables as possible to avoid violation of any assumption as proposed for e.g. by \cite{stuart2017CaseStudyDifficulties, Ling2022CriticalReview} and \cite{dahabreh2019extending}: ``it is probably best to include as many outcome predictors as possible in regression models for the expectation of the outcome or the probability of trial participation''. \modiff{On the contrary, a recent work alerts about the bad consequences of adding covariates that are shifted between the two populations while not being treatment effect modifiers, resulting in variance inflation \citep{Colnet2022Reweighting}.} In its current state, the field probably lacks work on covariate selection and its impact on bias and variance.
+Some recent works propose the use of causal graphs to select optimal adjustment sets that allow the reduction of the variance of the final estimation \citep{rotnitzky2019efficient, witte2020efficient, guo2020efficient}\modiff{, but such methods have not yet been developed for generalization or data fusion}. }